ZzhanLi/DS_Portfolio_Zhan-Li/Yelp_Data_Analysis/readme.md

 ### Business analysis skills

-In the Yelp data analysis project, you need to analyze the data from different perspectives, such as the platform, users, and merchants, to understand the operational status of the Yelp platform.
-For example, you can analyze user reviews for different types of restaurants to understand the popularity of different types of restaurants on Yelp; you can also analyze merchant feedback to understand their satisfaction with Yelp's services and use their feedback to improve the platform.
+To comprehend the Yelp platform's operating state, you need to examine the data in the project from several angles, including those of the platform, users, and merchants.
+For instance, you may examine user evaluations of various restaurant categories to determine which restaurant categories are the most popular on Yelp.
+You can also examine merchant comments to determine how satisfied they are with Yelp's services and utilize their input to make the platform better.

 ### Programming skills